A Pathway to Healing, Insight,

 • How do we protect this work from becoming extractive, commodified, or disconnected from its deeper purpose?

-And perhaps most importantly: How do we prepare ourselves—mentally, emotionally, and spiritually—for the kind of truth these experiences can reveal?
+And perhaps most importantly: How do we prepare ourselves—mentally, emotionally, and spiritually—for the opportunities these experiences can offer?

 This section of the site is a space for exploring those questions.